suxuekun/libpyiotcloud/README.md

 Warning: This github documentation is can appear as highly technical.
 It requires necessary technical experience and skills in the IoT domain, networking, security and web/mobile development to fully grasp the information.
 It would take some time to digest everything.
 But I've tried to simplify things in Laymans terms as much as possible.
-For any question or clarification, just message me on Skype.
+For any question or clarification, just message me on Skype, ftdi.richmond.umagat.

 # Background